qgis2web/qgis2web/qgis2web/helpFile.md

         export</li>
     <li>only a single 2.5d layer will render per map</li>
     <li>2.5d layers only appear when zoomed in to building scales</li>
+    <li>Attribute filters and abstract export are currently limited to leaflet exports</li>
 </ul>

 <h3>Layer options</h3>